A New Mexico Defamation Lawyer is Ready to Fight for Your Reputation

 Under New Mexico law, there are limits to whether you can bring a defamation claim.
 These include:

 You Can’t Sue the Government.
-The New Mexico Tort Claims Act places strict limitations on when you can sue a government body.
-In New Mexico, you cannot bring a defamation claim against the government, or against a government employee if the defamation was committed within the course of the employee’s duties.
+The New Mexico Tort Claims Act places strict limitations on the types of claims you bring against a government body, or a government employee.
+In New Mexico, you cannot bring a defamation claim against a government entity—or against a government employee, if the defamation was committed within the scope of employment.

 Statements Made in Court Are Privileged.
-Defamatory statements made by lawyers and their clients during court cases, or outside of court but in connection with a court case, are generally privileged against defamation liability, and cannot form the basis of a lawsuit.
+Defamatory statements made by lawyers, their clients, and witnesses during court cases are generally privileged against defamation liability, and cannot form the basis of a lawsuit.
+This is called “the absolute privilege” against defamation liability, and it extends to any defamatory statement made in the course of a judicial or administrative hearing or investigation.

 Truth is Always a Defense.
 Think twice before accusing someone of defamation.
 If they can prove that their statements were true, there is no liability for defamation, and you will lose your case.